haacked/haacked.com/_posts/archived/2005-05-29-thanks-for-the-well-wishes.aspx.markdown

 ---
 layout: post
-title: "Thanks for the Well Wishes"
+title: Thanks for the Well Wishes
 date: 2005-05-29 -0800
 comments: true
 disqus_identifier: 3922
 categories: []
+redirect_from: "/archive/2005/05/28/thanks-for-the-well-wishes.aspx/"
 ---

 When something tragic befalls a friend, or even an acquaintance, I used to wonder if expressing my condolences and sorrow really meant much to the afflicted person.
 It certainly is different from person to person.